Knee Pain and Treatment at Our Binder Chiropractic in Statesville, NC

 The knee joint is extremely complex.
 Composed of four bones – the femur, tibia, fibula, and patella – it is supported and held together by an array of tendons, ligaments, and muscles.
 An injury to any of those structures can cause swelling, pain, inflammation or stiffness.
 You may have crunching or popping noises or the knee may become unstable.
 Alternatively, you may not be able to fully bend or straighten the knee.

 Dislocated knee – a fully dislocated knee is an emergency situation and the knee must be put back into place immediately.
 However, you may have a mild dislocation, or subluxation, that causes knee pain or limits motion.
 This can be treated by a chiropractor.

 Knee bursa – the bursae are small fluid-filled sacs around the joints that act as shock absorbers.
 They can become inflamed and painful.
-A chiropractor will typically use heat, cold and ultrasound, as well as special stretching exercises, to help relieve bursitis.
+A chiropractor will typically use heat, cold and laser, as well as special stretching exercises, to help relieve bursitis.